MicrosoftDocs/microsoft-community-training/microsoft-community-training/Public-Preview-Version/infrastructure-management/configure-your-platform-infrastructure/learner-action-events-infrastructure.md

 ### Events Enabled

-Microsoft Community Training has enabled 4 types of events for customers to track dynamic learner actions on their training instance,
+Community Training has enabled 4 types of events for customers to track dynamic learner actions on their training instance,

 1. **Login Event**: This will be called when the user explicitly signs in by clicking the Sign In URL in MCT during On-boarding or the AD B2C token of the learner is expired (generally every 90 days) when accessing via the Driver’s app.
 2. **Course Start Event**: This will be called when a learner starts a course, this is same as lesson starting since Grab only has 1 video lesson in the system (at least with the current migration)